mspuckit/azure-docs/articles/cognitive-services/personalizer/how-personalizer-works.md

     Your specific application may have different context information.

-* **[Features](concepts-features.md)**: A unit of information about a content item or a user context.
+* **[Features](concepts-features.md)**: A unit of information about a content item (Actions) or a user context.

 * **Reward**: A measure of how the user responded to the Rank API returned action, as a score between 0 and 1.
-The 0 to 1 value is set by your business logic, based on how the choice helped achieve your business goals of personalization.
+The 0 to 1 value is set by your business logic, based on how the choice helped achieve your business goals of personalization and is represented as a float.

 * **Exploration**: The Personalizer service is exploring when, instead of returning the best action, it chooses a different action for the user.
 The Personalizer service avoids drift, stagnation, and can adapt to ongoing user behavior by exploring.